sknop/shoe-store/lab1.md

 | **DatagenSourceConnector_customers** | shoe_customers  |   AVRO |  **Shoes customers** |
 | **DatagenSourceConnector_orders**    |   shoe_orders   |   AVRO |     **Shoes orders** |

-## 2. Create Pool

-IMPORTANT TO KNOW FOR THE WORKSHOP:
-We run in AWS (Azure has been added recently).
-Currently we do support [8 Regions](https://docs.confluent.io/cloud/current/flink/op-supported-features-and-limitations.html#flink-sql-cloud-regions) within AWS cloud.

-### If you are participating onsite in Berlin
-The complete onsite team is working in region: `eu-central-1`.
-(No changes in the guides (both Terraform and manual) necessary.)

-### If you are participating online via zoom
-The online team is working in different regions:
- - Attendees with Lastname first Letter A-I working in region `us-east-1`
-     * Flink SQL Pool in `us-east-1`
- - Attendees with Lastname first Letter J-R working in region `us-east-2`
-     * Flink SQL Pool in `us-east-2`
- - Attendees with Lastname first Letter S-Z working in region `eu-west-1`
-     * Flink SQL Pool in `eu-west-1`

-### Create Flink Compute Pool
+## 2. Create Flink Compute Pool
 Create a Flink Compute Pool in environment `handson-flink`.
-Now go back to environment `handson-flink` and choose the `Flink (preview)` Tab.
+Now go back to environment `handson-flink` and choose the `Flink ` Tab.
 From there we create a new compute pool:
-* choose AWS region (remember the Lastname rule above), click `continue` and
+* choose the cloud provider and region of your cluster, click `continue` and
 * enter Pool Name: `cc_flink_compute_pool` with 10 Confluent Flink Units (CFU) and
 * click `Continue` button and then `Finish`.
 *